Victoria’s Secret Model Devon Windsor Doesn’t Understand What Diversity Means

 Hue offered that she didn’t think Windsor could relate to the turmoils of being different, to which she replied, “Do you know how hard it is to be blonde?”
 Windsor continued, adding needing to get highlights every month to her perceived strife.
 “Oh my God, tiny violin,” Hue said.

-Comments like Windsor’s (and those made by Kendall Jenner just last month) trivialize how hard some models really have to work — and the obstacles so many models without privilege (be it racial or financial) face to simply earn a paycheck.
+Comments like Windsor’s (and those made by Kendall Jenner just last month) trivialise how hard some models really have to work — and the obstacles so many models without privilege (be it racial or financial) face to simply earn a pay check.
 Though we understand Windsor may have been deflecting her lack of knowledge on the situation by trying to relate to Shaik and Hue, her ignorance is part of what stalls the industry's progress in terms of diversity and inclusivity.

 Advertisement